KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four

-Continuing with the flip described in Example~\ref{typecfirstexample} (which we perform twice in this case), the semi-stable replacement has three irreducible components: let $Y_{1}$ be the strict transform of $P$ and let $Y_2,Y_3$ be the strict transforms of the exceptional divisors of the two exceptional divisors $F_0,F_1$ respectively (see Figure \ref{fig:sslimit6}).
+Continuing with the flip described in Example~\ref{typecfirstexample} (which we perform once for each of the two singularities), the semi-stable replacement has three irreducible components: let $Y_{1}$ be the strict transform of $P$ and let $Y_2,Y_3$ be the strict transforms of the exceptional divisors of the two exceptional divisors $F_0,F_1$ respectively (see left picture in Figure \ref{fig:sslimit6}).
 Observe that $Y_1$ has four $A_1$ singularities and $Y_2$ and $Y_3$ have two $A_1$ singularities each.
 Let $B_{Y_{i}}$ be the restriction to $Y_{i}$ of the strict transform of $\cB$.

 On $Y_1$, let $M_i$ be the strict transform of the line $x_i=0$, $i=0,1$.
 The conductor divisor $D_{Y_1}$ consists of the two irreducible components $D_{12}:=Y_1\cap Y_2$ and $D_{13}:=Y_1\cap Y_3$.
 We have the following intersection numbers: